thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/troubleshooting-ODBC.md

 ---
-title: [Enabling ODBC Logs on Windows]
+title: [Enable ODBC Logs on Windows]
 keywords: tbd
 tags: [logs]
 summary: "Using logs to aid in troulbeshooting."